PSU and LAIKA Creative Partnership

 Timeline

-The LAIKA fellowship gives PSU's College of the Arts faculty the opportunity to elevate and expand their teaching strategies to better prepare students for careers in regional and global creative industries.
+The LAIKA fellowship gives PSU's College of the Arts faculty the opportunity to elevate and expand their teaching strategies to better prepare students for careers in the creative industries.
 LAIKA Fellows receive support for professional development and instructional research in the form of course release time, along with a flexible spending fund.
-LAIKA will provide fellowships for three College of the Arts faculty members per year for academic years '25-26, '26-27, and '27-28.
-The LAIKA grant will support a total of nine fellowships.
+LAIKA will provide fellowships for College of the Arts faculty members for academic years '25-26, '26-27, and '27-28.
+The LAIKA-PSU partnership will support a total of nine fellowships.

 2025-26 Faculty Fellows